masa24/unit3/projectfile/README.md

 [^1]: "a person studying in a classroom on a table in the form of pixel art" by DALL E 2, Open AI, Accessed 7th March 2023

-# Unit 3 Project: Japanese Vocab Revision App
+# Unit 3 Project: Book App

 ## Criteria A: Planning